jonathan-corbin/jonathan-corbin.github.io/_posts/2026-02-08-htb-active.md

 ## Recon
 ### Nmap — Port Discovery
-I began with a full TCP sweep to identify all open ports on the target.
+Begin with a full TCP sweep to identify all open ports on the target.

 `sudo nmap -p- -T4 10.129.17.166 -oN scans/all_ports.txt -Pn`

 ![](/assets/img/htb/Active/active01.png)

-I parsed the results to store all open ports in a variable for follow-up scanning.
+Parse the results to store all open ports in a variable for follow-up scanning.

 `ports=$(awk '/\/tcp/ && /open/ { split($1,a,"/"); p = (p ? p "," a[1] : a[1]) } END{ print p }' scans/all_ports.txt)`

 ---

 ### Nmap — Service Enumeration
-I then ran a targeted service and script scan against only the discovered open ports.
+Run a targeted service and script scan against only the discovered open ports.

 `sudo nmap -sC -sV -p $ports 10.129.17.166 -oN scans/services.txt -Pn`